 The Superb comes with one of the slickest touchscreens in the business.
 The standard eight-inch display is brilliant, so unless you must have the latest, flashiest and biggest screen, we wouldn’t worry about spending to upgrade to the 9.2-inch setup in the SE L. Instead, think about specifying the excellent 'Virtual Cockpit' dials – they give the Superb a superior high-tech feel and add welcome of functionality.
 We love them.

-The Skoda Connect app can be used to remotely check the car's battery charging status, start or stop charging and even operate the car's air conditioning when it's plugged in.
+The Skoda Connect app can be used to check the car's battery charging status, start or stop charging and even operate the air-con when it's plugged in.
 This system also features full Amazon Alexa integration, meaning these actions can be carried out by voice command to an Alexa or Google Home device.